denilsonbaptista/food-explorer-api/README.md

 npm run dev
 ```

-This will automatically run a Web Service at the following address:
+This will automatically run the following API address:

 ```bash
 http://localhost:3000